-Quick Schools / Moodle / Proctored Exams
+Quick Schools / Moodle / Salesforce/ Proctored Exams

 Students can check their progress such as grades, attendance, view report cards, tuition balances, blog with students and faculty and view transcripts by logging into https://infinitycollege.quickschools.com.
-In order to set up a User ID and Password, students must submit a valid email address to Infinity College.
-Once the student enrolls and submits a valid email address, the student will receive an invitation to log into Quick schools and/or Moodle SIS LMS and set up a password to begin using system.
-Moodle is used to access class materials.
-Proctored exams are administered using Proctorio or similar monitored testing services.
+To set up a User ID and Password, students must submit a valid email address to Infinity College.
+Once the student enrolls and submits a valid email address, the student will receive an invitation to log into Quick schools and/or Moodle SIS LMS and set up a password to begin using the system. \Moodle is used to access class materials.
+Proctored exams are administered using Proctorio/Proctor-Free or similar monitored testing services.